plawson/kubernetes-cluster/kubernetes-zookeeper/manifests/README.md

 Pod to be Running and Ready before updating the next Pod.

 ## Manifest Components
-Each manifest contains a Headless Service to control the network domain of the ensemble, a client Service to load balance client connections to available servers, and a StatefulSet to provide the required number of unique Pods. zookeeper.yaml and zookeeper_mini.yaml additionally contain a PodDisruptionBudget to manage planned disruptions.
+The manifest contains a Headless Service to control the network domain of the ensemble, a client Service to load balance client connections to available servers, a StatefulSet to provide the required number of unique Pods, and a PodDisruptionBudget to manage planned disruptions.

 ## Headless Service
 The `zk-hs` Headless Service will manage the domain of the ensemble.
 It has named ports, one for leader election and